wpswings/wallet-system-for-woocommerce/README.md

 # Description

-**STREAMLINE MONEY MATTERS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
-ADD CREDIT AMOUNT AND REFUND IN YOUR ECOMMERCE WALLETS INSTANTLY.**
+**STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL SYSTEM FOR WOOCOMMERCE.
+ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, AND VIEW TRANSACTION HISTORY OF ALL WALLET USERS.**

 [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) is a digital wallet plugin.
 It helps the merchant implement a digital wallet system on their WooCommerce store.
 And allows customers to perform eCommerce transactions using the wallet system.

-The customers can add money to their WooCommerce wallet through the available payment methods.
+The customers can add money to their WooCommerce wallet through the available wallet payment methods.
 And also, see the list of transactions made using the wallet money.
 The merchant can manage the customers’ wallets and change the wallet amount.
-The application of the Wallet System for WooCommerce will improve the overall user experience.
+The application of the WooCommerce Wallet will improve the overall user experience.
 It will speed up the checkout process as the customers will make transitions without entering their transaction details each time.
-The Wallet System for WooCommerce increases the ease and security of the payment process.
+The WooCommerce Wallet System increases the ease and security of the payment process.
 It benefits both customers and the merchant.

 >**IMPORTANT NOTICE:**

->_**From this update Version 2.1.3 onwards, the Wallet System for WooCommerce and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=wallet-org-page&utm_campaign=official).**_
+>_**From this update Version 2.1.3 onwards, the Wallet System for WooCommerce and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=wallet-github-page&utm_campaign=official).**_

 >_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
-Please [**Connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-contact-us&utm_medium=wallet-org-page&utm_campaign=contact-us) for all setup, support, and update related queries without hesitation.**_
+Please [**Connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-contact-us&utm_medium=wallet-github-page&utm_campaign=contact-us) for all setup, support, and update related queries without hesitation.**_

 [**Wallet System for WooCommerce: Credit, Debit and Refund System for Free**](https://youtu.be/pyAxFDBcLDA)